ilifu/ilifu_user_docs/docs/data/data_management.md

 <div style="text-align:center"><img src="/_media/MS-inflation.png" alt="MS inflation" width=800 /></div>

 The data volumes shown here are for a typical MeerKAT 32k MS, for an 8 hour observation including all antennas and polarisations.
 As suggested [here](/data/data_transfer#mvf-to-ms-configuration), it is recommended that you average or select data wherever possible during SARAO archive transfers.
 This will reduce the disk volumes and significantly improve the data processing time.
-If you pushed raw data with high spectral resolution and wish to replace it with averaged data, please contact [support@ilifu.ac.za](mailto:support@ilifu.ac.za) to request this.
+If you have pushed raw data with high spectral resolution and wish to replace it with averaged data, please contact [support@ilifu.ac.za](mailto:support@ilifu.ac.za) to request this.

 The raw data contains a single `DATA` column by default, and is stored as a read-only MS in `/idia/raw` (symlinked from `/idia/projects`), from where it can be read during the initial processing steps (e.g. via CASA tasks `mstransform`, `split` or `partition`), ideally on a scratch mount.
 For pipelines that require the MS within the working directory, or for cases where you wish to give the raw MS a different name, we recommended creating a symbolic link (symlink) to the raw MS, via the following: